Work-Based Learning

 MIKE ROWE

-TV host, writer, narrator,
+TV host, writer, narrator, producer, actor and spokesman

 Mike Rowe is a writer, narrator, producer, recording artist, Emmy Award-winning TV Host, New York Times bestselling author, and the CEO of the mikeroweWORKS Foundation.
 As the creator and host of the iconic TV series Dirty Jobs, Mike is best known as “the dirtiest man on TV.”
 In his role as a perpetual apprentice, Mike has highlighted hundreds of workers in dozens of essential industries.
 His foundation has awarded over six million dollars in work ethic scholarships to nearly 1,500 men and women, and his commitment to reinvigorate the skilled trades is unrivaled.